 First of two seminars.
 Under the direction of the college faculty, the student participates in a one-hour weekly review and assessment of the work experience as related to the practicum situation.
 Input from the agency supervisor will be used as an integral part of this weekly review.
-Prerequisite: 15 hours of General Education courses, 15 hours SOSV courses and SOSV 1130.
+Prerequisite: None.
 Co-Requisite: SOSV 2200.
-Day: Fa; Eve: On demand.
-Lecture: 1, Lab: 0. ◆
+Day: Fa, Eve: On demand.
+Lecture: 1, Lab: 0.